williampan22/Monopoly/README.md

 williamlpan22@gmail.com

 We did not create or deisgn Monopoly.
-The Monopoly game and its images related are owned by Hasbro.
+The Monopoly game and its related iamges are owned by Hasbro.